 |Average bus duration||12 h 45 min|

-|Average bus ticket price||$101 (€81)|
+|Average bus ticket price||$50 (€48)|

-|Bus companies||Flixbus, Bus Center or Marino Autolinee|
+|Bus companies||Bus Center, Flixbus or Marino Autolinee|

-Buses from Rome to Munich cover the 432 miles (697 km) long trip taking on average 12 h 45 min with our travel partners like Flixbus, Bus Center or Marino Autolinee.
-There are direct bus services available.
-While the average ticket price for this route costs around $101 (€81), you can find the cheapest bus ticket for as low as $90 (€72).
+Buses from Rome to Munich cover the 432 miles (697 km) long trip taking on average 12 h 45 min with our travel partners like Bus Center, Flixbus or Marino Autolinee.
+Normally, there are 4 buses operating per day, including direct services available.
+You can get the cheapest bus tickets for this trip for as low as $36 (€34), but the average price of bus tickets is $50 (€48).
 Travelers depart most frequently from Roma Termini and arrive in München, ZOB.

 On average, there is one daily bus from Rome to Munich.
 In one week, about seven buses ply the route between the two cities.
 The journey isn’t direct because there’s one change in your journey.
 The whole trip will take approximately 15h 10min to 17h 50min to arrive at the destination.
 Longer trips come at reasonable rates.
 Munich is a picturesque city with tons of places to explore.
 Visit the Victuals Market for shopping and English Park to appreciate nature.

 From Rome to Munich by bus takes about 15h 10min to 17h 50min to reach the desired destination.
 The distance between the two picturesque cities is about 432 miles (697 km).
 There is one change in Bologna, Autostazione that lasts for roughly 1h 35min.
 You can take the time to eat some food, visit the washrooms, or rest before the trip commences.